jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 00:00:00.000 [info] Accepting connections on port 5555
 ```

-Open another terminal and connect using `telnet`:
+Open another terminal and connect using Telnet:

 ```bash
 $ telnet 127.0.0.1 5555